katungi/React-cli-section/readme.md

 Warning: the last command might take some time.
 When it finishes, it will have created a link executable for the application.

-When you run `section-example` in the terminal, it should return this:
+When you run `section-example` (name of your application) in the terminal, it should return this:

 ![Image](images/first-1.png "Title")

 And there you have it, your first CLI using React.
-To achieve this in Node.js would have taken a lot of code and time and not forgetting libraries.
+To achieve this in Node.js would have taken a lot of code and time and not forgetting more libraries.

 ## Simple Project